Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke vs. Tennessee Betting Trends

-- The Blue Devils and their opponents have combined to hit the over 14 out of 35 times this season.
+- In the Blue Devils' 35 games this season, the combined scoring has gone over the point total 14 times.

-- Tennessee has won 17 games against the spread this year, while failing to cover 17 times.
+- Tennessee has compiled a 17-17-0 record against the spread this season.

-- In the Volunteers' 34 chances this season, the combined scoring has gone over the point total 13 times.
+- The Volunteers and their opponents have combined to hit the over 13 out of 34 times this year.

 Duke Futures Odds